johnkerl/miller/docs6/docs/reference-dsl-user-defined-functions.md

 * A subroutine (uniqified by its name) may not be redefined.
 However, functions and subroutines have separate namespaces: you can define a subroutine `log` which does not clash with the mathematical `log` function.

-* Subroutines may be defined either before or after use (there is an object-binding/linkage step at startup).
+* Subroutines may be defined either before or after use -- there is an object-binding/linkage step at startup.
 More specifically, subroutines may be either recursive or mutually recursive.
 Subroutines may call functions.

 * Subroutines may be defined and called either within `mlr put` or `mlr put`.